|Personal Allowance (PA) *||£12,570||£12,570|

 Class 3 (Voluntary)

-Taxable benefit: List price multiplied by chargeable percentage.
+Taxable benefit: List price of car multiplied by chargeable percentage.

 Employee contributions do not reduce taxable figure unless all private fuel is paid for by the employee (in which case there is no benefit charge).

 Tax-free mileage allowances